puffyCid/artemis-api/artemis-docs/docs/Intro/installation.md

 ## Build from Source

 You may also build artemis from [source](https://github.com/puffycid/artemis).
-In order build artemis you will need to install the Rust programming langague.
+In order build artemis you will need to install the Rust programming language.

 - Instructions to install Rust can be found on the [Rust Homepage](https://www.rust-lang.org/).